JuliaOpt/juliaopt.github.io/meetings/santiago2019/index.md

 and related packages.
 The workshop is open for anybody to attend.
 In particular, we invite new contributors and those who have not met the core development team.

-The workshop is structured as a three-day event.
-The first day will begin with a series of hands-on tutorials by the core developers (ranging from no-experience necessary, to advanced usages of JuMP).
-On the second and third days we will have talks from participants in the morning and time for collaboration in the afternoons.
+The workshop will include hands-on tutorials (ranging from no-experience necessary, to advanced usages of JuMP), talks by participants and core developers, and ample time for collaboration.

 Participants are invited to submit proposals for a short (~20-minute) talk on the following topics: